Tracy McMillion, Fire Chief

 Chief Jacobs has an A.S.
 Degree in Fire Science, an A.S.
 Degree in Emergency Medical Services, a B.A.S Degree in Public Administration, and a Masters in Administration.
 He also holds the Chief Fire Officer (CFO) designation from the Commission on Professional Credentialing (CPC) and graduated in 2018 from the Executive Fire Officer (EFO) Program held at the National Fire Academy.

-George Camargo, Division Chief of Operations & Training
+Todd Poland, Division Chief of Special Operations & Training

 Juan Salinas, Division Chief of Emergency Medical Services and Health & Safety

 Division Chief Juan Salinas was born and raised in Homestead, FL and is a proud father to Mckenzie, Sophia and Gabriel.
 Chief Salinas, moved to Labelle back in 2000 were he attended and graduated from Labelle High School in 2002.
 After graduation, Division Chief Salinas entered the EMS program at FSW and became an EMT in 2003.
 He then entered the Fort Myers Academy where he received the 2003 Class of Fall Brass Nozzle Award for the highest GPA in his Academy class.
 Chief Salinas was employed with Collier County EMS form 2004-2005 as an EMT-B where he served the citizens of Naples and Immokalee.
 He has been a member of the Fort Myers Fire Department since 2005 where he rose through the ranks becoming a credentialed paramedic, Engineer, Captain and Acting BC.
 He proudly served the Downtown and MLK district while stationed at FMFD Station 1 for 12 years.
-At his time at FMFD Station 1, he responded to high priority medical and fire related incidents and was also a member of the Hazmat and TRT team.
+At his time at FMFD Station 1, he responded to high priority medical and fire related incidents.

 Rick Reynolds, Fire Marshal

 Fire Marshal Reynolds started in the City of Fort Myers in August of 2005 after serving in a fire district for 25 years retiring as an Assistant Fire Chief.
 After working up the ranks of fire prevention with the Fort Myers Fire Department, he became the Fire Marshal in 2019.
-Rick have a BS in Fire Science/Fire Investigation.
+Rick has a BS in Fire Science/Fire Investigation.
 He is married and has 4 children and 5 grandchildren.
-In is spare time he enjoys the outdoors and his animals on a small hobby farm.
+In his spare time, he enjoys the outdoors and his animals on a small hobby farm.

 Christopher Mulvey, Assistant Fire Marshal